robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check GuardDuty Findings

-1. Go to [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) in the Amazon Console.
+1. Go to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console.
 2. In the navigation pane, click on **Findings**.
 You should see all the findings below:
     ![GuardDuty Findings](../images/03-gd-findings.png)